Duloxetine and alcohol

 Both duloxetine and alcohol can depress the central nervous system, leading to drowsiness, confusion, and impaired coordination.
 When combined, these effects can be intensified, increasing the risk of accidents and injuries.

-See also Duloxetine coupon walmart
+See also Duloxetine amitriptyline interaction

 Reduced Effectiveness of Treatment